RMWinslow/RMWinslow.github.io/econ/UMNelectives.md

 **Financial Economics** (*4751 or 4758 for the advanced version*) also heavily deals with decision making under uncertainty, but with a focus on investment decisions and asset prices (as opposed to Labor Economics which deals with labor prices -- wages, that is).
-We talked a lot about prices in 3102, but how were prices determined?
-Well, they were typically just whatever value allowed the market to clear.
+When we talked about prices in 3102, where did those prices come from?
+They were typically just whatever value allowed the markets to clear.
 But in financial contexts, its important to understand the details of the processes by which prices are determined.
-Investment risk is another very important topic -- one which we only briefly saw in a simplified form in one our HW assignments in 3102 -- which is discussed in more detail in a Financial Economics course.
+Investment risk is another very important topic -- one which we only briefly saw in the homework assignment about the two-period firm -- which is discussed in more detail in a Financial Economics course.

 <!--